adevrrc/adev-p2-notes/manual-features.md

 ## Help Improve These Notes

-If you find a typo, buggy code example, or find an explanation could be done better, contact Damien @ [daltenburg@rrc.ca](mailto:daltenburg@rrc.ca).
+If you find a typo, buggy code example, or find an explanation that could be done better, contact Damien @ [daltenburg@rrc.ca](mailto:daltenburg@rrc.ca).